Lucasbjpereira/powerupblog/README.en.md

 For communication with the API, the package [`http`](https://pub.dev/packages/http) 🌐 is used.
 In addition, to display the images of cached posts, thus avoiding the delay in displaying them, the package [`cached_network_image`](https://pub.dev/packages/cached_network_image) 📸 is used.
 The [`shimmer`](https://pub.dev/packages/shimmer) ✨ package is used to display a loading effect (also known as "**Skeleton**") while data is being loaded.

 The **HomePage** class is a StatefulWidget that represents the application's home screen.
-On this screen, a list of blogs is displayed, each item represented by a `Card`.
-At the end of the list, a loading effect (using `shimmer`) is displayed while new blogs are loaded.
-The user can update the list of blogs through the "pull down" gesture.
+On this screen, a list of posts is displayed, each item represented by a `Card`.
+At the end of the list, a loading effect (using `shimmer`) is displayed while new posts are loaded.
+The user can update the list of posts through the "pull down" gesture.

-The `fetchBlogs` method is responsible for fetching data from the API and updating the list of blogs displayed on the screen.
-Each time the user reaches the end of the list, a new request is made to fetch more blogs (if any).
+The `fetchPosts` method is responsible for fetching data from the API and updating the list of posts displayed on the screen.
+Each time the user reaches the end of the list, a new request is made to fetch more posts (if any).

-Finally, the detail screen of a specific blog is displayed through the `PostPage` class.
-On this screen, the **title** and **content** of the selected blog are displayed.
+Finally, the detail screen of a specific post is displayed through the `PostPage` class.
+On this screen, the **title** and **content** of the selected post are displayed.
 In addition, additional information is displayed, such as **author's name** and **publication date**.
-The main blog image is displayed in a [`Hero widget`](https://docs.flutter.dev/development/ui/animations/hero-animations), allowing for smooth animation between screen transitions. 🚀
+The main post image is displayed in a [`Hero widget`](https://docs.flutter.dev/development/ui/animations/hero-animations), allowing for smooth animation between screen transitions. 🚀

 ## How to generate the project's APK or .IPA